mnot/I-D/pushopedia/draft.md

 with an `If-None-Match` and/or `If-Modified-Since` conditional, as above.

-However, if it does not, it will still be desirable to generate the `PUSH_PROMISE` as soon as possible, so as to avoid the race described in {race}.
+However, if it does not, it will still be desirable to generate the `PUSH_PROMISE` as soon as possible, so as to avoid the race described in {{!RFC7540}}, Section 8.2.1.

 To allow this, a request without a conditional can be sent: